Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Product manuals and marketing materials should include products and product terms that allow clients to meet basic needs.

-• The general loan or savings account products should not have use restrictions and have flexible enough terms that they can be used to meet basic needs
+• The general loan or savings account products should not have use restrictions and have flexible enough terms that clients can use them to meet their basic needs.

 3.B.4.2 The provider offers products and services that help clients maintain stable levels of expenditure despite income fluctuation or emergencies.
 Select all that apply: